Skip to main content

 The year 2022

-• Terminal 2 (T2) opened on 24 March – it has previously not been used due to low passenger numbers during the coronavirus pandemic.
-The Irish airline Ryanair became the main user of T2, along with other airlines.
+• Terminal 2 (T2) starts operating on 24 March.
+Due to low passenger numbers during the corona pandemic, it has not been used until then.
+The Irish airline Ryanair becomes the main user of T2, along with other airlines.

-• United Airlines also returned to the capital region after the pandemic, connecting BER non-stop with New York/Newark in the USA from 28 March.
-Passengers therefore also have access to more than 50 cities in the USA, including Chicago, Los Angeles, Seattle and Fort Myers.
+• United Airlines also returns to the Berlin-Brandenburg region after the pandemic, connecting BER with New York/Newark in the USA non-stop from 28 March.
+Passengers will have access to more than 50 cities in the USA via the hub, including Chicago, Los Angeles, Seattle and Fort Myers.

-• From June, passengers from the Saxon city of Chemnitz could travel by train directly to Berlin Brandenburg Willy Brandt International Airport.
-Deutsche Bahn extended its Intercity connection from Rostock-Warnemünde to Dresden two times a day in each direction to Chemnitz.
+• Starting in June, passengers from the Saxon city of Chemnitz will be able to travel directly by train to Berlin Brandenburg Airport.
+Deutsche Bahn is extending its Intercity connection from Rostock-Warnemünde to Dresden twice daily in both directions to Chemnitz.

-• Air traffic increased again and new interesting destinations were offered to travel enthusiasts.
-Hainan Airlines, which is one of the ten best airlines in the world according to the Skytrax ranking, has been flying to the Chinese capital Beijing since 12 August.
+• Flight operations are picking up speed again and new interesting destinations are being offered to travellers.
+Since 12 August, Hainan Airlines, ranked among the ten best airlines in the world by Skytrax, is flying to the Chinese capital Beijing.

-• In addition to United Airlines, Norse Atlantic Airways has also been offering a daily non-stop connection to New York City since 17 August.
-The new Norwegian airline also flew to Los Angeles for the first time just two days later.
-Norse will offer another non-stop connection from BER to Fort Lauderdale from December.
+• In addition to United Airlines, Norse Atlantic Airways is also been offering a daily non-stop connection to New York City since 17 August.
+The new Norwegian airline also flys from BER to Los Angeles for the first time.
+From December, Norse will offer another non-stop connection from BER to Fort Lauderdale.

-• Since 25 August, passengers have been able to reserve access to the security controls in Terminal 1 free of charge via BER Runway to reduce possible waiting times.
+• Since 25 August, passengers are able to reserve access to the security controls in Terminal 1 free of charge via BER Runway to reduce possible waiting times.

-• As decided by the Supervisory Board and published at the end of the year, Terminal 5 will not be put back into service.
-The terminal closed in February 2021 due to the coronavirus pandemic.
+• As decided by the Supervisory Board and announced at the end of the year, Terminal 5 will not be reopened.
+The terminal was closed in February 2021 due to the corona pandemic.

 The year 2021

-• On 23 February, Flughafen Berlin Brandenburg GmbH closed Terminal 5 of BER (formerly Schönefeld Airport) for an initial period of one year due to corona.
-The traffic volume at BER can be handled entirely at Terminal 1 until further notice.
-The savings from the concentration of air traffic amount to around 25 million euros per year.
+• On 23 February, Flughafen Berlin Brandenburg GmbH closes Terminal 5 of BER (formerly Schönefeld Airport) for an initial period of one year due to the corona pandemic.
+Until further notice, all traffic at BER will be handled at Terminal 1.
+The savings achieved by concentrating air traffic will amount to around 25 million euros per year.

-• The new, fully completed and operational Terminal 2 will also not be put into operation for the time being.
-As soon as passenger numbers increase again, the handling capacities of Terminals 2 and subsequently also Terminal 5 will be gradually included in line with demand.
+• The new Terminal 2, which is fully completed and ready for operation, will also remain closed for the time being.
+As soon as passenger numbers rise again, the handling capacities of Terminal 2 and then Terminal 5 will be gradually brought back into operation as required.

-• 100 days of BER: The airport company is satisfied with the start of Berlin Brandenburg Airport Willy Brandt despite the difficult conditions caused by the worldwide Corona pandemic.
+• 100 days of BER: Despite the difficult conditions caused by the global corona pandemic, the airport company is satisfied with the start of operations at Berlin Brandenburg Willy Brandt Airport.
 The new airport and its infrastructure have proven to be efficient and reliable.
-The technical facilities and the handling processes are running stably and ensure a high level of security.
-The new Terminal 1 is well received by travellers and visitors.
-Due to the Corona pandemic, only about 700,000 passengers could be handled at BER in the first three months.
-This is just about ten per cent of the pre-crisis level of 2019.
+The technical systems and handling processes are running smoothly and ensuring a high level of safety.
+The new Terminal 1 has been well received by passengers and visitors.
+Due to the pandemic, only around 700,000 passengers were handled at BER in the first three months.
+This corresponds to only about ten percent of the pre-crisis level in 2019.

 • Tegel Airport is no longer a commercial airport.
-On 4 May 2021, midnight, the operating permit for TXL Airport ended.
-Since 8 November 2020, flight operations for the capital region have been concentrated at Berlin Brandenburg Willy Brandt Airport in Schönefeld.
+The operating licence for TXL airport expired at midnight on 4 May 2021.
+Since 8 November 2020, flight operations in the capital region have been concentrated at Berlin Brandenburg Airport in Schönefeld.

-• In May, the Supervisory Board of Flughafen Berlin Brandenburg GmbH appointed Chief Commercial Officer Aletta von Massenbach as Chief Executive Officer of FBB with effect from 1 October 2021.
-Airport CEO Engelbert Lütke Daldrup had asked the Supervisory Board in March 2021 to prematurely terminate his employment contract as of September 2021.
+• In May, the Supervisory Board of Flughafen Berlin Brandenburg GmbH (FBB) appoints Aletta von Massenbach as CEO of FBB with effect from 1 October 2021.
+Former Airport CEO Engelbert Lütke Daldrup had asked the Supervisory Board in March 2021 to terminate his employment contract early, effective September 2021.

-• Jörg Simon will become the new Chairman of the Supervisory Board of Flughafen Berlin Brandenburg GmbH with effect from 1 July 2021.
-Jörg Simon succeeds Rainer Bretschneider, who has been Chairman of the Supervisory Board of Flughafen Berlin Brandenburg GmbH since March 2017 and is leaving at his own request.
+• Jörg Simon becomes the new Chairman of the Supervisory Board of Flughafen Berlin Brandenburg GmbH with effect from 1 July 2021.
+He succeeds Rainer Bretschneider, who has been Chairman of the Supervisory Board of Flughafen Berlin Brandenburg GmbH since March 2017 and is leaving at his own request.

-• The last meeting of the supervisory board of Berliner Flughafen-Gesellschaft (BFG) took place in June 2021.
-The supervisory body approved a merger of BFG with the parent company Flughafen Berlin Brandenburg GmbH (FBB).
+• The last meeting of the Supervisory Board of Berliner Flughafen-Gesellschaft (BFG) takes place in June 2021.
+The supervisory body approves a merger of BFG with the parent company Flughafen Berlin Brandenburg GmbH (FBB).

-• In July, easyJet presents plans for the future of BER: The airline is investing further in the site after 17 years of local involvement and is planning a hangar for the maintenance of its European fleet at BER.
-Construction work on the new hangar is scheduled to start in autumn 2021, with maintenance operations planned from the beginning of 2023.
+• In July, easyJet presents its future plans for BER: after 17 years of local commitment, the airline is continuing to invest in the location and plans to build a hangar for the maintenance of its European fleet at BER.
+Construction work on the new hangar is scheduled to start in autumn 2021, with maintenance operations planned to begin in early 2023.

-• On 23 July, more than 51,000 passengers were handled at BER.
-This was the first time since the beginning of the Corona crisis that the number of passengers exceeded the 50,000 mark in one day.
-The passenger volume is thus significantly below the figures for summer travel in 2019, with up to 120,000 passengers on peak days.
-In 2020, however, only around 30,000 passengers were counted on peak travel days.
+• On 23 July, more than 51,000 passengers are handled at BER.
+This means that the number of passengers exceeds 50,000 in a single day for the first time since the start of the coronavirus crisis.
+Although passenger numbers are still well below the figures for the 2019 summer travel season, which saw up to 120,000 passengers on peak days, only around 30,000 passengers were counted on the main travel days in 2020.

-• On 4 August, the Tegel Airport site with its 130 buildings and facilities was returned to its owners.
-As of 5 August, Tegel Projekt GmbH is responsible for the entire site, on which a research and industrial park for urban technologies is to be built.
+• On 4 August, the Tegel Airport site, with its 130 buildings and facilities, will be returned to its owners.
+From 5 August, Tegel Projekt GmbH is responsible for the entire site, where a research and industrial park for urban technologies is to be built.

-• Berlin Brandenburg Willy Brandt Airport will be one year old on 31 October 2021.
-A total of eight million passengers have used the new Terminal 1 under the conditions of the Corona pandemic.
-A total of 74 airlines took off for more than 160 destinations in 53 countries.
-Around 24,400 tonnes of cargo were handled at BER.
+• On 31 October 2021, Berlin Brandenburg Airport is turning one year old.
+A total of eight million passengers have used the new Terminal 1 under the conditions of the corona pandemic.
+A total of 74 airlines have flown to more than 160 destinations in 53 countries.
+Around 24,400 tonnes of freight have been handled at BER.

 • On 10 November, Dietz Airport Hotels Grundbesitz GmbH and FBB celebrate the topping-out ceremony for the IntercityHotel at BER.
-Construction completion and commissioning of the hotel are planned for early 2023.
+Construction of the hotel is scheduled for completion and commissioning in early 2023.

 • A total of 9.95 million passengers took off or landed at BER in 2021.
 That was almost 900,000 passengers more than the year before, but less than a third in comparison to the record year of 2019, when 35.65 million passengers boarded a plane.
 The first half of 2021 started slowly with 1.59 million passengers from January to June.
 The urge to travel increased significantly with the start of the summer holidays in Berlin and Brandenburg.
 A total of 8.36 million people travelled via BER in the second half of the year.
 October was the month with the highest number of travellers with 1.7 million passengers.